-Regular flights and car and cargo ferries are available all year round to Denmark, Iceland, Norway and Great Britain.
+Regular flights and car and cargo ferries are available all year round.

 The airport is located in Sørvágur, 40 minutes drive from Tórshavn.

-Weather conditions in the Faroe Islands cause difficulties for the flight traffic from time to time but the regularity has improved considerably since Atlantic Airways invested in new modern aircrafts and the landing conditions in the airport have improved.
+Weather conditions in the Faroe Islands cause difficulties for the flight traffic from time to time but the regularity has improved considerably since there has been invested in new modern aircrafts and the landing conditions in the airport have improved.

 The Faroe Islands are a modern society with easy access to internet and advanced telecommunication and a wide variety of media in Faroese, Danish and English language.